EdmundLai/League-of-Legends-Ping-App/README.md

 Implemented features:
  * Graph showing ping changing in real time
+ * Ranking of connection quality

 Features to be implemented:
- * Ranking of connection quality
- * Better quality GUI
+ * Better quality GUI (May require a rework of entire project or an entirely new project)

- TO-DO Fixes:
- * Updating number of ping spikes to accurately reflect data in graph